General / Orientation

 Yes, NRB is the official continuation of your orientation program and all programs are required August 25-August 28.

-Yes, there will be a half day self-paced in-person orientation for all families on Thursday, August 25.
-Families will be able to have lunch on campus and meet with and explore resource tables and additional information sessions.
+Yes, there will be a full day self-paced in-person orientation for all families on Friday, August 25.
+Families will be able to have lunch on campus and meet with and explore resource tables and additional informational breakout sessions.
 Offices will also be open during this time should families need to visit any of our staff.

 This summer, all of the webinars are highly encouraged.
 You don’t need to attend live; the recordings will be posted within a few days of the webinar.
-Please participate in as many as you can.
-Connect days are also encouraged so you can get to know our orientation staff and ask any questions you have from week to week.
-These are on Wednesdays at noon and start on June 29.
+Please participate in as many as you can or have interest in.
+Your in person orientation will start when you move-in in late August.

 Modules are located at rpi.percepio.com under “compliance.”
 Module 1: Academic Overview is available now; Modules 2 and 3 will become available in July.
 Modules will take 30-60 minutes to complete.

 Academics and Registration

 At Rensselaer, you will have a couple of different advisors.
 This summer, your advising hub representative will reach out to you with information on how to select your first semester classes.
 Later in your Rensselaer journey, you will also have a faculty advisor to work with.
 To get started, please visit our Advising and Registration page found here.